shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_dual_computations.rst

 .. warning:: Draft

-In this page, I present a straightforward algorithmic way to calculate the inner product between k--vectors (respectively k--forms).
-The dicussion in the article :ref:`Hodge duality` for k--vectors provides geometric intuition.
-Here, I offer an alternative to compute the inner product of k--forms, as well as the Hodge dual of k--forms in a trivial algorithmic manner using the interior product :math:`⌟`.
-My use of the interior product :math:`⌟` my be non-standard.
+In this page, I present a straightforward algorithmic method to calculate the inner product between k--vectors (or k--forms).
+The dicussion in the article on :ref:`Hodge duality` provides geometric intuition.
+Here, I offer an alternative approach to compute the inner product of k--forms, as well as the Hodge dual of k--forms, with a simple algorithmic method using the interior product :math:`⌟`.

-I have not investigated whether the procedure described below is known or established.
+My use of the interior product might be non-standard, and I have not investigated whether what follows is established.
 It certainly works as I intuitively expect it should.
-You may then just consider it a usefull trick to efficiently determine the inner product between k--forms, or the Hodge dual of k-forms.
+You may also just find this method a usefull as an efficient trick to determine the inner product between k--forms, or the Hodge dual of k-forms.

 Inner product on k--froms
 -------------------------

 To establish a common foundation, recall that the inner product of k--vectors is equal to that of k--forms.
 For basis vectors and covectors, the inner product is the metric.
 In flat spacetime, this yields the Minkowski metric :math:`η`:

 .. math::